 Progress report: New York and Ontario dairy farms provide an interesting comparison.
 The policy environments in the two areas are quite different, both with respect to dairy policy and social policies, such as health care.
 Structural characteristics of dairy farms are also quite different, even though the basic agronomic conditions are similar.
 This study attempted to generate original data to explore factors that differentiate dairy farms in these neighboring areas and family perceptions and attitudes about their environment and business.
-Analysis of a May 1991 survey has resulted in two selected papers presented at the 1992 annual meeting of the American Agricultural Economics Association, a manuscript which has been submitted to Agribusiness, and a manuscript which was submitted to Rural Sociology.
-In addition, a series of eleven short articles for the Cornell publication Dairy Marketing Notes are being prepared; three were written in 1992.
-Additional analysis and documentation is planned.
+Analysis of a May 1991 survey has resulted in two selected papers presented at the 1992 annual meeting of the American Agricultural Economics Association.
+In addition, a series of eleven short articles for the Cornell publication Dairy Marketing Notes are being prepared; three were written in 1992, three were written in 1993 and will be published in 1994, the remaining papers will be written and published in 1994.
+Manuscripts were submitted to Journal of Agribusiness and Rural Sociology, these manuscripts have been reviewed, revised and resubmitted.
+Hence, this project is practically completed and is terminated as of this report.